ejolly5678/editdis/README.txt

 This was created for a class.
 Because of that all references to the class have been removed.

 Spring 2020
-Objective:  Use a dynamic programming algorithm to efficiently calculate the edit distance between pairs of words.
+Objective:   efficiently calculate the edit distance between pairs of words.
 A word is defined to be a maximal sequence of letters from upper and lower case 'a' to 'z'.

 To Run: